Learn more about the accelerated programs and our center locations

 Program Advisors: Angela De La Cruz

-Since its foundation, the University of Mary has supported the need to form students with key values of the Christian, Catholic, and Benedictine tradition, sending forth students as a leader who serves Truth with moral courage.
+Since its foundation, the University of Mary has supported the need to form students with key values of the Christian, Catholic, and Benedictine tradition, sending forth students as leaders who serve Truth with moral courage.

 Major in Spanish: